seale61/simple-weather-app/README.md

 ### Test data
 In order to aid in testing and development, and so to avoid the need to constantly access there APIs, there is a mixin included with this project (src/mixins/test-data.js) that contains test data.
 To use the test data instead of the API, navigate to src/views/Home.js amd find the function "getForecastData."
 The first line of code in this function sets a variable named ***production***.
 Set the value to ***true*** to use the APIs, and set it to ***false*** to use the test data.

-    let production = true;       // Set this variable to true for production, false for development
+    let production = true;       // Set this variable to true to use API, false to use test data